ziyint/Info_repo/README.md

 ```bash
 make build
 ```
-(Notes: You can't build the docker image in the `final_proj` Docker image because Docker is not installed there)
+(Notes: You can't build the docker image in the `ziyint/final_proj` Docker image because Docker is not installed there)

 ## Information of rules in makefile